psf/pyperf/doc/index.rst

   - TextRunner is now able to spawn child processes, parse command arguments and more features
+  - If TextRunner detects isolated CPUs, it sets automatically the CPU affinity to these isolated CPUs
   - Add ``--json-file`` command line option
   - Add :meth:`TextRunner.bench_sample_func` method